Challenging Social Media Threats using Collective Well-being Aware Recommendation Algorithms and an Educational Virtual Companion: Defining a Collective Well-Being Metric for Social Media

+Apart from the weighting issue issues, another important format issue is the selection of the actual aggregation function across users.
+Adopting the naive average a society where a few radicalized users share extremely hateful content may have a higher CWB score than one with a number of users sharing content about action movies with slightly violent scenes.
 Another reason why a linear combination of components may not be suitable in the definition of a well-being measure is that it will simply induce maximizing the terms with positive weights and minimizing terms with negative ones, without allowing a balance.
-For example, if interactions between drastically opposite opinions are considered negative because of possible backfire effects and flames \citep{backfire1}, and interactions between excessively similar opinion are also considered negative because of the echo chambers they may give place, then also interactions between moderately different opinions will have a negative value even when they may lead to a reduced polarization because these interactions may be expressed by a linear combination of the previous two cases.
-Indeed, in many cases, a wise formulation of the terms may avoid this type of issues, however the interplay between terms of different semantic or belonging to different users highly increases the difficulty of creating a useful and general CWB measure.
+For example, if interactions between drastically opposite opinions are considered negative because of possible backfire effects and flames \citep{backfire1}, and interactions between excessively similar opinions are also considered negative because of the echo chambers they may give place, then also interactions between moderately different opinions will have a negative value even when they may lead to a reduced polarization.
 Other aggregation functions may be chosen but it is still difficult to find general solutions.
-For example, defining the well-being of a society as the well-being of the member with lower well-being (i.e. minimum instead of an average), could lead to focus all the resources on factors that may not be actually changed.
+For example, defining the well-being of society as the well-being of the member with lower well-being (i.e. minimum instead of an average) could lead to focusing all the resources on factors that may not be actually changed.